Lanczos algorithm for lattice QCD matrix elements: Lanczos Method

 \subsection{The oblique Lanczos algorithm}

-This section serves primarily as a review of Ref.~\cite{Wagman:2024rid}, especially Sec.~D of its Supplementary Material.
+This section serves primarily as a review of Ref.~\cite{Wagman:2024rid}, especially Sec.~C of its Supplemental Material.
 However, the notation and some of the definitions---notably, of the Ritz vectors---have been altered here to better accommodate the matrix element problem.

 Oblique Lanczos is a generalization of the standard Lanczos algorithm which uses distinct bases of right and left Lanczos vectors, $\ket{v^R_i}$ and $\bra{v^L_i}$~\cite{Saad:1982,Parlett:1985,Nachtigal:1993}.
 This generalization allows application to non-Hermitian operators and, in the lattice context, off-diagonal correlators with different initial and final interpolators.
 As discussed in Ref.~\cite{Wagman:2024rid}, oblique Lanczos is also formally necessary to treat noisy correlator data even with diagonal correlators, but naive complexification of standard Lanczos provides an identical procedure when applied only to extracting the spectrum.
 However, the matrix element problem requires treatment with the full oblique formalism.